Eligibility, Criteria & Categories

 Projects that serve as models for brownfield redevelopment by providing environmental benefits such as reduction or elimination of environmental contaminant exposures, sustainability, and/or natural resource restoration.

-Projects in communities with population below 30,000 that serve as models for brownfield redevelopment by providing community, economic and/or environmental benefits as described in the categories above.
+Projects in communities with a population below 30,000 that are located outside of the 7-county Twin Cities metro area.
+These projects serve as models for brownfield redevelopment by providing community, economic and/or environmental benefits as described in the categories above.